 Question: What is subsurface imaging? –Millicent, Phoenix, AZ

 Answer: Subsurface imaging is the science and art of scanning the material below a surface, such as soil, concrete, or asphalt, and detecting the obstructions, imperfections, and voids within the material which might not be visible to the naked eye.
+It is predicated on the theory that everything from bedrock to plumbing pipes has some sort of electrical signature, and that given the right kind of electromagnetic pulse feeding back to properly tuned antennas, it is possible to identify changes in material that can show where and how deeply it is located, and to some extent work out what it is from known available data and its overall shape and dimensions.
 Until recently, this was usually accomplished by using X-rays and trying to match them up with the site drawings and as-built

 documents, assuming they were reasonably accurate.
 With the advent of ground-penetrating radar and GPS, along with the accuracy of as-built site drawings, the sensitivity and accuracy of subsurface imaging have increased exponentially.
 As of this writing, as long as the less conductive conduits and pipes under the surface are marked with conductive tape, which they have been as standard practice since around 2003, the images produced by ground-penetrating radar scanning can produce a precise and accurate three-dimensional mapping of the area below the surface.